HasnainAshfaq/gutenberg-block-examples/README.md

  1. Install Boilerplate plugin by Ahmed Awais
  2. Put this block 'block-our-team' under 'block' directory of plugin
  3. Find this block under 'common' section of gutenberg blocks.

+You can build a real nice team page using this block, happy coding!